Azure/bicep-types-az/generated/iothub/microsoft.devices/2018-12-01-preview/types.md

 ## FallbackRouteProperties
 ### Properties
 * **condition**: string: The condition which is evaluated in order to apply the fallback route.
 If the condition is not provided it will evaluate to true by default.
 For grammar, See: https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-query-language
-* **endpointNames**: string[] (Required): The list of endpoints to which the messages that satisfy the condition are routed to.
+* **endpointNames**: string[] {minLength: 1, maxLength: 1} (Required): The list of endpoints to which the messages that satisfy the condition are routed to.
 Currently only 1 endpoint is allowed.
 * **isEnabled**: bool (Required): Used to specify whether the fallback route is enabled.
 * **name**: string: The name of the route.
 The name can only include alphanumeric characters, periods, underscores, hyphens, has a maximum length of 64 characters, and must be unique.
 * **source**: 'DeviceJobLifecycleEvents' | 'DeviceLifecycleEvents' | 'DeviceMessages' | 'Invalid' | 'TwinChangeEvents' | string (Required): The source to which the routing rule is to be applied to.
 For example, DeviceMessages